Music history, nineteenth-century music, twentieth-century American popular music.

 Music 235 - The Symphony Between the Revolutions

 Full course for one semester.
-The symphony emerged as a recognizable genre in the early 1700s, but only attained its status as the preeminent form of European orchestral music toward the end of the eighteenth century.
-Focusing on selected works composed during the first half of the “long” nineteenth century, this course will examine the development of the symphony as a musical genre and as a site of discourse on social, cultural, and aesthetic ideals in Europe from the French Revolution to the continent-wide revolutions of 1848.
-Prerequisite: sophomore standing.
+The symphony emerged as a recognizable genre in the early 1700s, but only attained prestige as the preeminent form of European orchestral music toward the end of the eighteenth century.
+Focusing on works composed by Haydn, Mozart, Beethoven, Mendelssohn, Schubert, Berlioz, and Schumann between the outbreak of the French Revolution in 1789 and the continent-wide upheavals of 1848, this course will examine the development of the symphony as a musical genre and as a vehicle for social, cultural, and aesthetic discourse.
+Students will learn how the reception of the symphony during this period was shaped by a cluster of developments, including changes in musical language, the elevated status of the composer, a metaphysical reconception of the “musical work,” philosophical ideas that reimagined the act of listening, Austro-German nationalist desires, and a consolidation of the modern orchestra rooted in new attention to the materiality of sound.
+Prerequisite: sophomore standing or consent of the instructor.
 Lecture-conference.

 Music 242 - Opera